eje24/coral/README.md

     - ✅ [#1] add in ability to construct different views of the same tensor (just have another tensor pointing to the same data, but with different num_rows, num_columns) as well as reductions (sum along dimensions)
     - ✅ Switch naming convention so as to remove function names starting with `_` (see naming convention below)
         - see https://softwareengineering.stackexchange.com/a/115564
+    - 🏗️ add new scalar_grad_op function, for functions which use scalars (ie, tensor_divide_by_scalar, etc)
+    - 🏗️ add ability to perform operations on various dimensions (mean along dimension zero, axes in numpy)
     - 🏗️ find some graceful way of dealing with unused grad parameters
         - right now, n-ary functions are assumed to have n-ary gradients, but in many cases the gradient function for a particular variable only involves some subset of the other variables. for example: (d/dx)(x+y) doesn't involve either of x or y.
     - 🏗️ beautify display functions